bklaas/headshot-emailer/README.md

 * Create an environment “emailer” that includes pandas and ipython
 * conda env create --name emailer --file environment.yaml
 * source activate emailer
-* pip install yagmail[all]
-* !!
-Point emailer script directly at emailer python executable
-* Do the yag register step on Perry’s computer using ipython